koliseoapi/react-forms/README.md

 - `[type=email]`
 - `[type=url]`

-When the user submits the Form, it will automatically check that all validations have passed before triggering `onSubmit`.
-If there are errors the callback will not be invoked and an error message will be displayed instead.
+When the user submits a `Form`, the `onSubmit` callback will only be called if all validations pass.
+If there are errors an error message will be displayed instead.

-Custom validation is also supported, returning either a Promise or the validation result directly:
+You can override the validation applied to a component, returning either a `Promise` or the validation result.:

 ```JavaScript
 const validator = (value, props) => {